AWS for Cloud Insights

 Cloud Insights allows you to discover your cloud infrastructure and monitor the flow of traffic within or across your virtual private clouds.
 The discovered cloud infrastructure and traffic flow is time-correlated with your Cloud and Enterprise Agent views to combine performance measurements captured from your Cloud or Enterprise Agents with cloud infrastructure configuration changes and traffic flow.
 To learn more about how Cloud Insights can work for you, see Cloud Insights.

-In this article, we’ll explain how to create the integrations you need with Amazon Web Services (AWS) to get your ThousandEyes Cloud Insights up and running.
+In this article, we’ll explain how to create the integrations you need with Amazon Web Services (AWS) using their Console to get your ThousandEyes Cloud Insights up and running.
+For instructions for creating the integrations using the AWS Command Line Interface (CLI), see AWS for Cloud Insights Using CLI.
 AWS for Cloud Insights consists of two separate integrations per each AWS account you want to monitor.
 Inventory Monitoring is mandatory and allows you to monitor your AWS account assets, topology and config changes.
 Flow Logs Monitoring is an optional add-on and allows you to monitor your AWS account traffic using the AWS VPC (Virtual Private Cloud) flow logs.

 Prerequisites